Eric Bainville

 Employment History

-Research and development in the fields of scientific data representation and interactive manipulation, numerical algorithms, GIS.
-During the last two years, I mainly worked for public research labs in France and Italy, porting the code and know-how of researchers to commercial products.
-I had the opportunity to work on several projects:
+Research and development in the fields of scientific data representation and interactive manipulation, numerical algorithms, image processing, GIS.
+During the past four years, I mainly worked for start-up companies and public research labs in France and Italy, porting the code and know-how of researchers to commercial products, and designing new algorithms and applications.

-- Traffic light priority control for public transportation.
+- Traffic light priority control for public transportation (Capsys)

 Software and hardware for board, system, FPGA test and validation throughout the whole development cycle.
 I managed the product release cycle and Unix porting.
 I also implemented a Tcl scripting tool into the DiaTem application, allowing the user to program advanced Tcl tests of the target board or chip, transparently interfaced through the JTAG bus.